Iran threatens retaliation after what it calls possible cyber attack on nuclear site

 DUBAI, July 3 (Reuters) - Iran will retaliate against any country that carries out cyber attacks on its nuclear sites, the head of civilian defence said, after a fire at its Natanz plant which some Iranian officials said may have been caused by cyber sabotage.

-The underground Natanz Fuel Enrichment Plant (FEP) is one of several Iranian facilities monitored by inspectors of the International Atomic Energy Agency, the U.N. nuclear watchdog.
+The Natanz uranium-enrichment site, much of which is underground, is one of several Iranian facilities monitored by inspectors of the International Atomic Energy Agency (IAEA), the U.N. nuclear watchdog.

 Iran's top security body said on Friday that the cause of the "incident" at the nuclear site had been determined, but "due to security considerations" it would be announced at a convenient time.

 It later published a photo of a one-storey brick building with its roof and walls partly burned.
-A door hanging off its hinges in the photo suggested that there had been an explosion inside the building.
+A door hanging off its hinges suggested that there had been an explosion inside the building.

 "Responding to cyber attacks is part of the country's defence might.
 If it is proven that our country has been targeted by a cyber attack, we will respond," civil defence chief Gholamreza Jalali told state TV late on Thursday.